 There are just too many great butternut squash recipes, that become easy butternut squash recipes, if you purchase it pre-cut and cubed.

-Like this creamy butternut squash soup recipe.
+Like this butternut squash soup with cream.
 Not to mention, this is hands down the best butternut squash soup recipe that we’ve ever had.
 EVER.

 Our friend Teri brought this soup to our last wine tasting party.
 She got the recipe from her brother, who should receive some sort of James Beard award for coming up with the idea to sprinkle the soup with Jimmy Dean Sausage and Feta Cheese before serving.